 There will be approximately five programming projects.
-You will usually be given about two weeks to complete each project.
+You will usually be given one to two weeks to complete each project.
 These are major assignments which will require dedicated effort and time to complete.
-You will use Microsoft Visual Studio .NET 2008 to write the programs; it is installed on all machines in the classroom and 201 lab.
-To obtain a free copy of VS .NET to install on your own computer, first complete the Student Use Agreement (available on the class website) and then follow the instructions given on the MSDNAA - How to access the software handout (also available on the class website).
+You will use Microsoft Visual Studio.NET 2008 to write the programs; it is installed on all machines in the classroom and 201 lab.
+To obtain a free copy of VS .NET to install on your own computer, first complete the Student Use Agreement and then follow the instructions given on the MSDNAA - How to access the software handout (both are available on the class website).